hihohub/umbrella-networks/README.md

 - - - simplify reading image files from a hierarchical file structure
 - - - construct hierarchical ensembles that predict with traversal by maximum
 - - - construct joint probability ensembles
+- - - test different ensemble architectures to find what's right for your data
 - - - build a regular flat softmax from the bottom folders of a hierarchical file structure
 - instructions
 - - place all of your images into a root folder